Yan Cui

 To learn more about API Gateway service proxies and why you should use them, please read my previous post [2] on the topic.

-The problem with this approach is that you’re limited by the API Gateway payload limit of 10MB.
+The problem with this approach is that the API Gateway payload limit of 10MB still restricts you.

-I mean, it’s more than 6MB, but not by that much that you no longer have to worry about hitting it.
+It’s more than Lambda’s 6MB limit, but not by that much… It’s a problem that you still have to worry about.

 Option 2: use presigned S3 URL

-You can also rearchitect your application slightly so that uploading images becomes a two-step process:
+You can also rearchitect your application so that uploading images becomes a two-step process:

-2. The client uploads the image to S3 directly, using the presigned S3 URL.
+- The client uploads the image to S3 using the presigned S3 URL.

-This approach requires you to update both the client and the server.
-But it’s a simple code change on both sides.
+This approach requires updating both the client and the server, but it’s a simple code change on both sides.

 Since the client will upload the files to S3 directly, you will not be bound by payload size limits imposed by API Gateway or Lambda.
-And with presigned S3 URLs, you can do this securely without having to open up access to the S3 bucket itself.
+And with presigned S3 URLs, you can do this securely without opening up access to the S3 bucket itself.

 Option 3: Lambda@Edge to forward to S3